 - Expenses derived from the use of technical industries and other suppliers, including pre-production, production and post-production..

-Who is eligible for this funding?
+Who is eligible for get this tax advantages of filmmaking in the Canary Islands?

 Production companies and service companies are eligible if their tax residence is in the Canary Islands, they have registered in the Institute of Film and Audio Visual Arts (ICAA), and have done a feature film or a foreign audio visual production.